22 years PPE manufacturing - OEM/ODM - Quote in 24 hours - Global shipping

 What PPE is required for scaffolding and elevated platform work?

-• Full body harness with positioning lanyard
+• Full body harness with suitable lanyard, SRL, or positioning system

 • Safety helmet with chin strap